Cassation Court upholds 3-year sentence for drug dealer

 The higher court maintained that the SSC had followed the proper procedures in issuing the sentence against the defendant.

-“It was clear to the court that the defendant confessed willingly to possessing the illegal drugs for local distribution,” the higher court said.
+“It was clear to the court that the defendant confessed willingly to possessing the illegal drugs with the intent of selling it in the local market,” the higher court said.

 The Court of Cassation judges were Yassin Abdullat, Nayef Samarat, Mohammad Khashashneh, Qassem Dughmi and Hammad Ghzawi.